 Mood "I might as well tell you I just want to be dead".
-This reinforces that Mr PITTOCK was depressed Code A
+This reinforces that Mr PITTOCK was depressed and has thought about overdosing.

 Thoughts (Mr PITTOCK's form and structure).

 "No hallu" = hallucinations, delu = delusions - these are severe psychotic symptoms of depression.